The PetscSF Scalable Communication Layer: The PetscSF Interface

-The \texttt{unit} is the data type of the tree vertices.
+These operations are the most used PetscSF operations (see concrete examples in Section \ref{sec:sf_matrix_uses}). \texttt{unit} is the data type of the tree vertices.
 Any MPI data type can be used.
 The pointers \texttt{rootdata} and \texttt{leafdata} reference the user's data structure organized as arrays of \texttt{unit}s.
-The term \texttt{op} designates an MPI reduction, such as MPI\_SUM, which tells PetcSF to add root values to their leaves' previous value.
-As with other PetscSF operations, we currently support only MPI built-in reductions.
-When \texttt{op} is MPI\_REPLACE, this operation overwrites leaf data with their root value.
+The term \texttt{op} designates an MPI reduction, such as MPI\_SUM, which tells PetcSF to add root values to their leaves' value (\texttt{SFBcast}) or vice versa (\texttt{SFReduce}).
+When \texttt{op} is MPI\_REPLACE, the operations overwrite destination with source values.

-One can instantiate simultaneous PetscSFBcast or other PetscSF operations on the same PetscSF with different data and a different or same \texttt{unit}.
-A PetscSF provides only a template for communication.
-One can instantiate it on any data.